 The Hague is home to a unique combination of business and diplomatic talent, where the International Court of Justice and the International Criminal Court operate alongside blue chip companies like Siemens and Royal Dutch Shell.
-The Minister of Foreign Affairs in the Netherlands brought these two sides to city’s talents together in February 2018, with a Digital Diplomacy Camp exploring how new technologies including machine learning and big data analytics are changing governments, NGOs, the media, businesses and industries.
+The Minister of Foreign Affairs in the Netherlands brought these two sides to the city’s talents together in February 2018, with a Digital Diplomacy Camp exploring how new technologies including machine learning and big data analytics are changing governments, NGOs, the media, businesses and industries.

 5. Katowice, Poland

 Key players: Euvic Sp. z o. o., DisplayLink, Kroll Ontrack

 You may have heard mention of Katowice in the news lately.
 The Silesian city of around 300,000 recently played host to COP24, a UN conference on climate change.
 Katowice was chosen to host the event for good reason: based in an area of Poland formerly dominated by coal mining, the city has since committed heavily to green investment and innovation.
 Another side to Katowice is its popularity as a hub for outsourced services.
 Offices of Evic Sp., DisplayLink and Kroll Ontrack all tap into the significant local talent available here.